MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-first-azure-function-azure-cli.md

 - A Storage account, which maintains state and other information about your projects.
 - A function app, which provides the environment for executing your function code.
 A function app maps to your local function project and lets you group functions as a logical unit for easier management, deployment, and sharing of resources.

-You use Azure CLI commands to create these items.
+Use the following Azure CLI commands to create these items.
 Each command provides JSON output upon completion.

 1. If you haven't done so already, sign in to Azure with the [az login](/cli/azure/reference-index#az-login) command: